-How to keep hens laying in winter
+Keep hens laying in fall and winter

 Radio interview source: Jesse Lyons, Extension Poultry Specialist, University of Missouri